tswicegood/Demo-Day-Presentation/README.md

-# A short guide to presenting on demo day
+# A guide to presenting on demo day

 ## Format